 Provide an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

-The warships of the World War II era German Navy are among the most popular subject in naval history with many books devoted to the subject.
-However, for a concise but authoritative summary of the design history and careers of the major surface ships it is difficult to beat the six volumes in the Warships of the Kriegsmarine series.
-Now in paperback for the first time, this 6th volume in the series is devoted to the six ships from Emden to Nürnberg that were built between the wars.
+The warships of the World War II era German Navy are among the most popular subjects in naval history with many books devoted to the subject.
+However, for a concise but authoritative summary of the design history and careers of the major surface ships, it is difficult to beat the six volumes in the Warships of the Kriegsmarine series.
+Now in paperback for the first time, this sixth volume in the series is devoted to the six ships from Emden to Nuremberg that were built between the wars.
 Primarily intended for commerce-raiding, the war gave them few opportunities for such employment, although they did provide useful support for key naval operations in the Baltic and North Sea.
-Two were lost in the 1940 Norway campaign, but the remainder survived for most of the conflict.